WrestleMania 32: Preliminary matches

 After the 2016 WWE Hall of Fame class had been presented, Charlotte, Becky Lynch, and Sasha Banks (who had her cousin and newly-minted WWE Hall of Famer Snoop Dogg perform her entrance theme while accompanying her to the ring) wrestled in a Triple Threat match.
-Originally promoted as being for Charlotte's WWE Divas Championship, the match would instead determine the new WWE Women's Champion as the Divas title would be retired.
+Originally promoted as being for Charlotte's WWE Divas Championship, the match would instead determine the inaugural holder of the WWE Women's Championship as the Divas title was retired.
 During the match, Charlotte applied the Figure-four leglock on Lynch.
 Banks broke it up with a Frog Splash and pinned Charlotte, who kicked out.
 Later, Banks performed a suicide dive on Charlotte.
 As Banks taunted Ric Flair (Charlotte's father and manager), Lynch took him out.
 Charlotte then performed a top-rope moonsault on Lynch and Banks.
 Back in the ring, Charlotte performed Natural Selection on Banks and Lynch at the same time, but both kicked out.
 Afterwards, Lynch, Banks, and Charlotte applied their respective submissions, only for the other to break it up.
 In the climax, Lynch performed an Exploder suplex from the top rope on Charlotte, who rolled out of the ring.
 Banks then applied the Bank Statement on Lynch, but Charlotte threw Banks out of the ring.
 Charlotte then applied the Figure-Eight Leglock on Lynch while Ric prevented Banks from intervening.
 Lynch submitted, giving the win and the WWE Women's title to Charlotte.

 The Hell in a Cell match between The Undertaker and Shane McMahon was next.
 If Shane won, he would get control of Raw, while The Undertaker would be banned from wrestling at future WrestleManias.
 The Undertaker dominated the start of the match and executed a Last Ride powerbomb on McMahon for a near-fall.
 McMahon fought back and eventually gained the advantage by reversing Hell's Gate into a Sharpshooter.
 McMahon then placed a garbage can in front of The Undertaker's chest and performed a Coast-to-Coast for a near-fall.
 The Undertaker tackled McMahon through the side of the cell, and the two fought on the floor around ringside.
 After The Undertaker countered a Sleeper Hold by slamming McMahon through a broadcast table, McMahon struck The Undertaker with television monitors and a metal toolbox to keep him down and placed him across another broadcast table.
 McMahon then climbed to the top of the cell and attempted the Leap of Faith onto The Undertaker, who moved, causing McMahon to fall through the broadcast table.
 Though McMahon motioned for The Undertaker to "bring it", he had no strength left to fight.
 The Undertaker executed a Tombstone Piledriver to win the match.
 McMahon was taken out of the stadium on a stretcher (while showing a thumbs-up to the crowd) while The Undertaker walked off and smirked.
 This would be the final Hell in a Cell Match that Undertaker would compete in during his career.